python/cpython/README.rst

-On Unix and Mac systems if you intend to install multiple versions of Python using the same installation prefix (``--prefix`` argument to the configure script) you must take care that your primary python executable is not overwritten by the installation of a different version.
+On Unix and Mac systems if you intend to install multiple versions of Python using the same installation prefix (``--prefix`` argument to the configure script) you must be careful to ensure that your primary python executable is not overwritten by the installation of a different version.
 All files and directories installed using ``make altinstall`` contain the major and minor version and can thus live side-by-side.  ``make install`` also creates